See every word.

 Classroom

 The transcript saves automatically.
-After class, the AI summary becomes your notes.
+After class, the AI summary is ready to review.

 -